yahiko00/Paon/README.md

 	changeName(name: string): string {
 		this.name = name;
-		this.observable.notifyObservers("nameChanged"); // A message is sent to subscribers return this.name;
+		this.observable.notifyObservers("nameChanged"); // A message is sent to observers return this.name;
 	}
 }